-This formation resource has been developed for the Institute of Sisters of Mercy of Australia and Papua New Guinea for use by staff new to the Institute and its ministries.
+This formation resource was first developed for the Institute of Sisters of Mercy of Australia and Papua New Guinea in February 2021 for use by staff new to the Institute and its ministries.
+On December 3, 2021, Mercy Ministry Companions, a ministerial public juridic person, was established, so this updated resource will also be of benefit to those new to Mercy Ministry Companions and its ministries.